Texas far-right militia member faces sentencing over Jan.6 Capitol riot

 He noted that Reffitt will get credit for the 19 months he has already spent behind bars since his arrest, and has asked the judge to impose a sentence of no more than two years.

-(Reporting by Sarah N. Lynch; Editing by Scott Malone and Bernadette Baum)
+(Reporting by Sarah N. Lynch; Editing by Scott Malone, Bernadette Baum and Mark Porter)

 ((sarah.n.lynch@thomsonreuters.com; 202-579-0289;))